 - Stretch regularly.
 Stretching your back, neck, and legs improves flexibility in the muscles.
 Stretching helps recovery as well as prevent future back injuries.

 - Strengthen your back.
 Exercising your back builds tolerance by strengthening your back muscles.
 A stronger back is able to carry heavier loads and is less likely to be over stimulated when lifting heavy weight on a regular basis.

 - Relax often.
 One of the most important things your back needs after an injury is rest.
 Learning ways to rest and relax can lead to a faster recovery.

 - Adapt your environment.
 Standing up, sitting down and moving about can be very difficult or painful.
 Make changes to your home or office that will make your day-to-day activity easier for you to do.

 - Continue with life as usual as much as possible.
-Hanging out with friends, date night with a partner, and sexual activity may seem impossible with a back injury.
-However, it’s important to keep up with the things in life that make you happy.
 Make changes to the way you do things rather than what it is that you’re doing.